swaptacular/swpt_accounts/protocol.rst

 amount : int64
    The increase in the affected account's principal which the transfer caused.
 This MUST NOT be zero.
-If it is a positive number (addition to the principal), the affected account is the recipient of the transfer.
-If it is a negative number (subtraction from the principal), the affected account is the sender of the transfer.
+If it is a positive number (an addition to the principal), the affected account would be the recipient of the transfer.
+If it is a negative number (a subtraction from the principal), the affected account would be the sender of the transfer.

 committed_at : date-time
    The moment at which the transfer was committed.